stotes/woocommerce-price-per-word/README.txt

 == Frequently Asked Questions ==

-= What document types does this plugin support? =
+= What document types are supported? =

  * .doc
  * .docx